Scattering-matrix approach for a quantitative evaluation of the topological protection in valley photonic crystals

-In this work we analyze via numerical simulations the properties of valley Hall guided modes built in a 2D silicon photonic crystal.
+In this work we analyze via numerical simulations the properties of valley topological edge-modes built in 2D photonic crystals.
 In particular, we focus on the loss of topological protection at sharp corners and splitters of triangular resonators coupled to a linear waveguide\cite{siroki_topological_2017,barik_chiral_2020,jalali_mehrabad_chiral_2020,monika_devi_topological_2021}, either from a corner or the middle of an edge.
 In such systems, in absence of absorption, no resonant features are expected in the transmission spectra if perfect topological protection is realized: any deviation from a flat transmission band can in principle be traced back to a breakdown of topological protection somewhere along the path of light.
 We show that, in triangular resonators with different coupling conditions, transmission spectra present minima and split-resonances due to the coupling between counter-propagating waves, as in the case of other non-topological traveling-wave resonators \cite{zhang_resonance-splitting_2008}.
-In order to elucidate and quantify the origin of the phenomenon, we then introduce a phenomenological model relying on the description of corners and splitters by scattering matrices with ad hoc parameterization, that agrees well with the simulations.
-Our results evidence that, even in the case of propagation of light in topological circuits, reflection at sharp corners dominates the shape of transmission spectra and then must be considered when building topological devices in photonic crystal slabs.
-We conclude our study by showing that introducing a small gap between the resonator and the coupling waveguide allows enhancing significantly the quality factors of the resonances.
+In order to elucidate and quantify the origin of the phenomenon, we then introduce a phenomenological model relying on the description of corners and splitters by scattering matrices whose exact expressions are derived.
+The numerical evaluation of the eight real parameters describing those matrices allow reproducing very precisely the simulations and assessing the small, frequency-dependent, coupling coefficients corresponding to pseudo-spin conversions at corners and splitters.
+Our results evidence that, even in the case of propagation of light in topological circuits free from geometrical and structural imperfections, reflection at sharp corners dominates the overall shape of transmission spectra, whose finer details are attributed to weaker ruptures of topological protection at the splitter.
+We conclude our study by demonstrating that our phenomenological model allows predictive and faster numerical simulations of complex circuit, taking the example of fractal-inspired resonators based on a Sierpi\'nski triangle construction.